SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 ---
 type: rule
-title: Do you know how to narrow down which Azure service to use?
+title: Do you know how to choose Azure services?
 uri: choose-azure-services
 authors:
   - title: Adam Cogan